- Court: Oregon Supreme Court

 - Full Text Opinion

-Defendant appealed the trial court’s denial of his post-conviction relief petition.
-During the summer of 1999, while on a camping trip with his family, Defendant allegedly molested his 8-year old daughter S and took sexually explicit photos of her.
+Defendant appeals the trial court’s denial of his post-conviction relief petition.
+During the summer of 1999, while on a camping trip with his family, Defendant molested his 8-year old daughter, S, and took sexually explicit photos of her.
 Months later, S disclosed those events to her mother, who then contacted the police.
-Defendant was arrested many years later on account of him being overseas.
-He was tried and convicted of first-degree sodomy and sexual abuse and of using a child in a display of sexual conduct.
-He then filed a petition for post-conviction relief with his principal argument being that his attorney was constitutionally inadequate for failing to object to the testimony of the police officer who interviewed S. The Court held that where witness testimony does not specifically claim that the minor was telling the truth on the occasion in question, merely establishing that a minor knew the difference between truth and lie is insufficient to constitute improper vouching.
+Defendant was arrested many years later due to being overseas.
+He was tried and convicted of first-degree sodomy, sexual abuse, and of using a child in a display of sexual conduct.
+He filed a petition for post-conviction relief with his principal argument being that his attorney was constitutionally inadequate for failing to object to the testimony of the police officer who interviewed S. The Court held that where witness testimony does not specifically claim that the minor was telling the truth on the occasion in question, merely establishing that a minor knew the difference between truth and lie is insufficient to constitute improper vouching.
 Affirmed.